Xeon E5-2650 v4 Review

 CPUID0x406F1

-Main advantages of the model in 2025:
+Main advantages of the model in 2026:

-• Many cores, decent level of multi-threaded performance
+• Many cores, solid multi-threaded performance

 • Very low price